markshapiro/graphql-db-projection/README.md

   // but not posts
 }
 ```
-and you can make posts projection using requested fields of posts (in user query) in their resolve method.

 #### NOTE: when using custom projections, it will not recursivelly process the nested objects of those fields, like it does by default.
 Use aliases if your GraphQL field is just called differently and you want to process nested fields as well.